 Households are considered to suffer financial catastrophe if they spend more than 40% of their disposable income, the income remaining after meeting basic food expenditure – on health services.
 (2) Before this, there had been declining levels of health care delivery, partly due to budget constraints, industrial action and the ensuing closure of all public health facilities.
 (3) This have often forced the populace to reduce expenditure on other essential items such as housing, clothing and the education of children to pay for health services.
 Households are considered impoverished if health expenses push them below the poverty line.
 Inability to access health services, catastrophic expenditure and impoverishment are strongly associated with the extent to which countries rely on out-of-pocket payments as a means of financing their health systems.
 These payments generally take the form of fees for services (levied by public and/or private sector providers), co-payments where insurance does not cover the full cost of care, or direct expenditure for self-treatment often for pharmaceuticals (2)

 In 2005, the National Health Insurance Scheme (NHIS) commenced with the formal sector.
-Under the scheme there are different programmes to cover the population.(4) One of such is the Informal Sector Social Health Insurance Programme a social health security system for people in the informal sector or economy.
+Under the scheme there are different programmes to cover the population.(4) One of such is the Informal Sector Social Health Insurance Programme-a social health security system for people in the informal sector or economy.
 It covers employees of companies employing 10 or less people, artisans, voluntary participants, rural dwellers and others not covered under the formal sector.
-Community-based Health Insurance Scheme (CBHIs) is under the informal sector social health insurance programme which is a non-profit health insurance programme for a cohesive group of households/individuals or occupation based groups, formed on the basis of the ethics of mutual aid and the collective pooling of health risks, in which members take part in its management.
-There is no waiting period for contributors to access service.(5) In 2022, an amendment was made to the national health act making insurance mandatory for all in Nigeria, and the NHIS was changed to the National Health Insurance Authority (NHIA) (6) This allows the various schemes to have a large pooling of funds and ensures risk pooling for health insurance.
+Community-based Health Insurance Scheme (CBHIs) is under the informal sector social health insurance scheme which is a non-profit health insurance programme for a cohesive group of households/individuals or occupation-based groups, formed on the basis of the ethics of mutual aid and the collective pooling of health risks, in which members take part in its management.
+There is no waiting period for contributors to access service.(5) In 2022, an amendment was made to the national health act making insurance mandatory for all in Nigeria, and the NHIS was changed to the National Health Insurance Authority (NHIA).
+(6) This allows the various schemes to have a large pooling of funds and ensures risk pooling for health insurance.

 This study aims to determine the uptake of community-based health insurance and associated factors in Eleme LGA of Rivers State.